 You can view the course structures here:

 Research Methods: This module will prepare you to undertake effective research drawing upon a range of secondary and primary data sources in preparation for your coursework.
 You will be introduced to a range of tools required for research including methodological issues, data collection techniques and study skills.
 This module prepares you for completing high quality, systematic business and management research.

-Operations and Process Management: In this module you will develop your understanding of an organisation's ability to deliver goods and services of the quality, quantity and cost that will satisfy customers' needs, while making efficient use of resources.
+Operations Management: In this module you will develop your understanding of an organisation's ability to deliver goods and services of the quality, quantity and cost that will satisfy customers' needs, while making efficient use of resources.
 The key principles introduced in this module can be applied to any business sector and function.
 You will explore the complex relationships between functional areas and the real world of business.
 Your studies will develop your understanding about how business operations can be most effectively managed.
 This includes issues of ethics, environmental sustainability, global business, complexity and uncertainty, and continuing professional development.

 Introduction to the Principles of Marketing: In this module you will be introduced to the key principles of marketing.
 You will explore the roles of buyers, the marketing environment, and the ways marketers plan, manage, and monitor marketing programmes in an international environment.